Hartley Colliery disaster: Causes

 An inquest was held on Tuesday 21 January 1862 on the five men killed directly by the beam fall, but this heard little evidence, the coroner expecting a "more particular inquiry, should some of the rest not be got out alive".
 The enginemen reported what they had seen and heard when the beam failed; one also told of an incident during maintenance about a month previously.
 The beam had been lifted by hydraulic jacks from its centre bearing to allow the bearing brasses to be replaced.
 During this operation, the hydraulics had failed, and the beam had fallen.
 However it had fallen only 3 in, back into its bearings; the witness did not think so small a drop would have damaged the beam; he had not seen any damage to the beam, and the engine had run well until the beam failure.
 It was also noted that there were casting defects visible at the fracture surface.

 As the coroner had foreseen, a second inquest was needed and was held 4–6 February 1862.
-Sir George Grey, the Home Secretary (to whom the Mining Inspectorate reported) sent down an expert ((John) Kenyon Blackwell) to assist the coroner.
+Sir George Grey, the Home Secretary (to whom the Mining Inspectorate reported) sent an expert ((John) Kenyon Blackwell) to assist the coroner.
 Blackwell was to make a separate report on technical issues and was to use the inquest as an opportunity to collect information for his own report.

 At the second inquest, a variety of experts and experienced men gave their opinions on the cause of the beam fracture.
 They differed over some details but were in general agreement that the 'spears' linking the engine beam to the pumps it was operating had failed in tension (some held that this had been triggered by a pump piston jamming; others held that the failure occurred simply because the spear was in poor condition).
 With the load on the beam removed, there had been an abnormally fast and large stroke and the beam had hit equipment on the 'in-house' (steam engine) side of the beam with great force; the shock loading causing brittle failure of the cast iron.